 Breakfast: At the hotel, our breakfast buffet includes eggs, sausage patties, biscuits and gravy, waffles, French toast, fruit, cereal, yogurt, assorted juices, milk, coffee, tea, water.

-Lunch: We will have lunch at a local lodge with soup and half a sandwich, salad, brownie, and beverage.
+Lunch: We will have lunch at a local lodge with soup and a half sandwich, salad, brownie, and beverage.

-Afternoon: Moving on to Lewiston, we'll have a rest stop at Canoe Camp where the expedition camped and built five canoes for their journey down the Clearwater, Snake and Columbia Rivers.
+Afternoon: Moving on to Lewiston, we will have a rest stop at Canoe Camp where the expedition camped and built five canoes for their journey down the Clearwater, Snake and Columbia Rivers.
 It was here that the expedition finally reached navigable waters after hardships in the Bitterroot Mountains.
-At Nez Perce National Historical Park, we'll have a presentation about the ways of the Nez Perce people and view a sample canoe.
+At Nez Perce National Historical Park, we will have a presentation about the ways of the Nez Perce people and view a sample canoe.
 The Nez Perce called themselves Nimi'ipuu, which means “real people” or “we the people.”
 Nimi'ipuu oral history records their presence in these lands since time immemorial.
-More than any other group in their travels, the Corps of Discovery became most friendly with the Nez Perce, who gave them assistance at the most desperate time in the expedition in the autumn of 1805.
+More than any other group in their travels, the Corps of Discovery became friendly with the Nez Perce, who gave them assistance at the most desperate time in the expedition in the autumn of 1805.
 In return, Lewis and Clark promised a productive relationship with the U.S. government (promises the government never kept as it pursued a policy of Manifest Destiny).
 But in 1806 when the expedition returned, they were still welcomed by the Nez Perce.
 After arrival and check-in at our hotel, freshen up and relax before dinner.

-Dinner: At the hotel, enjoy a meal with entrée, salad, vegetables, rolls and butter, and dessert, plus coffee, tea, water.
+Dinner: At the hotel, enjoy a meal with entrée, salad, vegetables, rolls and butter, and dessert plus coffee, tea, water.

 Activity note: We will ride about 290 miles on the motorcoach today, approximately 5.5 hours total drive time.

 Afternoon: Next, we’ll have some independent time to explore the Confluence Project site.
 “Here, where rivers meet and indigenous people once gathered, the Confluence Project explores the intersection of environment, cultures and a regional history that reaches back many hundreds of years.”
 The project is a collaborative effort of Pacific Northwest tribes, renowned artist Maya Lin, civic groups from Washington and Oregon and other artists, architects and landscape designers.
 The project stretches more than 300 miles, referencing passages from the Lewis at Clark journals at seven different sites that each feature an art installation by Ms. Lin.
-Back aboard the motorcoach, we’ll continue to The Dalles, where we'll visit the Columbia Gorge Discovery Center, the official interpretive center for the Columbia River Gorge National Scenic Area, with interpretation by our onboard historian.
+Back aboard the motorcoach, we’ll continue to The Dalles, where we will visit the Columbia Gorge Discovery Center, the official interpretive center for the Columbia River Gorge National Scenic Area, with interpretation by our onboard historian.

 Dinner: Dinner at the hotel will include an entrée, side dishes, dessert, coffee, tea, water.